✅ Static Site Build CompleteDownload ZIP (5-27-26)

 Boat propeller entangled in Hydrilla weeds

-Hydrilla verticillata imposes substantial economic costs on states, municipalities, and private stakeholders.
-Financial impacts stem from management expenditures, reduced recreational access, infrastructure interference, and long-term ecosystem degradation.
+Hydrilla verticillata imposes massive economic costs on states, municipalities, lake associations, and private stakeholders.
+Financial impacts stem from direct management expenditures, reduced recreational access, infrastructure interference, and depreciated property values.

 Recreational and Tourism Losses